 Rinse your chicken and pat it dry with some paper towel.
 Season the skin well with a few pinches of salt and pepper and rub some of the fresh thyme leaves onto the skin as well.

-How delicious does this look??
-Once the chicken is done, simply let it rest for several minutes and then carve it up and serve alongside the roasted vegetables with a sprinkling of fresh parsley!
+Once the chicken is done, simply remove the pan from the oven, let the chicken rest for several minutes, then carve it up and serve alongside the roasted vegetables with a sprinkling of fresh parsley!

-I hope you enjoy this recipe!
+I hope you enjoy this one pan chicken dinner!
 Let me know in the comments below, what’s your favourite back-to-basics simple dinner?

-Like this recipe?
+Like this easy chicken dinner recipe?
 Try my Paprika Chicken Thighs with Roasted Root Vegetables and Kale, or this delicious Asian-inspired Honey Garlic and Lime Chicken!